jabberworld/gtt/README.md

 ## Usage

-Service is creating bots with JID's like from_lang2to_lang@gtrans.domain.com - for example, en2ru@gtrans.domain.com for translations from english to russian.
+Service is creating bots with JIDs like from_lang2to_lang@gtrans.domain.com - for example, en2ru@gtrans.domain.com for translations from english to russian.
 If you already know JID of reqired bot - just add it into your contact list and authorize.

 Also you can add bots via "Registration" from context menu of transport in "Service discovery" - you can choose source language, target language and then bot will be added into contact list.